Kptweedy/Tutorials/docs/contributing.md

 To host a locally hosted development site first make sure that you have the latest python installed and it is in your path.

- 1. Clone the repository.
+  - Clone the repository.
 ```
 git clone https://github.com/Kptweedy/Tutorials.git
 ```

-2. Inside the repository create a virtual environment.
+- Inside the repository create a virtual environment.
 ```
 python -m venv venv
 ```

-3. Activate the virtual environment.
+- Activate the virtual environment.
-	- Windows
+=== "Windows"

 	 ```
 	 .\venv\Scripts\Activate.ps1
 	 ```
-	- Linux
+=== "Unix "

 	```
 	source /venv/bin/activate
 	```

-1. Upgrade pip.
+- Upgrade pip.
 ```
 python -m pip install --upgrade pip
 ```

-5. Install mkdocs-material and the plugins it needs.
+- Install mkdocs-material and the plugins it needs.
 ```
 python -m pip install mkdocs-material
 pip install mkdocs-open-in-new-tab
 ```

-6. Run the server and head to [http://localhost:8000]()
+- Run the server and head to [http://localhost:8000]()
 ```
 mkdocs serve
 ```